Fall 2025 Drop-in Support Spaces

 LGBTQ+ Talk Space

-In-Person on Wednesdays 6 - 7:30 p.m. at Goodell Hall Room 327.
-Begins 2/5.
+In-Person on Wednesdays 6 - 7:30 p.m. at Goodell 327.
+Begins 9/3.

 Do you want a space to socialize, make friends and talk about topics like school, mental health, and being queer/trans?

-Come to the LGBTQ+ Talk Space--a weekly drop-in space, to talk about your experiences and build community!
+Come to the LGBTQ+ Talk Space--a weekly drop-in space to talk about your experiences and build community!
 Open to all Five College students.

 Co-sponsored by the Stonewall Center

-Hosted by Aspen Alterkun, LICSW
+Hosted by Aspen Prager, LICSW

 Pet Therapy